Raden

-Luodian (螺钿) in Chinese or (螺鈿, Raden) in Japanese for one of the decorative techniques used in traditional crafts and woodwork.
-It refers to a method of inserting nacre into a carved surface of lacquer or wood.
-The basic technique of atsugai raden originated around 3500 years ago in Egypt and later spread along the Mediterranean coast.
+Raden (Japanese: 螺鈿, hiragana: らでん) is the Japanese term for Lydian (Chinese: 螺钿; traditional Chinese: 螺鈿; pinyin: luódiàn), a traditional East Asian decorative technique involving the inlay of nacre into lacquerware, wood, and other surfaces.
 It was subsequently introduced to Japan from the Tang dynasty during the Nara period.

-"Luodian (also known as “Luodian” or “shell inlay”) is a decorative craft in which materials such as shells and mother-of-pearl are cut, polished, and inlaid onto the surfaces of lacquerware, wooden objects, or metalware.
-Its history can be traced back to the Shang and Zhou dynasties, reached its peak during the Tang dynasty, and was widely applied to furniture, screens, jewelry, and other objects in the Ming and Qing dynasties.
-Under light, Luodian works refract a rainbow-like luster, earning the reputation: “Of all the wonders one could paint, a single shell outshines nature itself.”

-In 2014, the Luodian inlay technique was inscribed on the National List of Intangible Cultural Heritage of China.
-Today, this ancient craft is finding new life in modern society, appearing in younger forms such as accessories and cultural-creative products.

-The term may also be used for similar traditional work from Korea called najeonchilgi (螺鈿漆器), from China called luodian (螺钿), or in countries in South-East Asia such as Vietnam, and for modern work done in the West.
+The term may also be used for similar traditional work from Korea called najeonchilgi (螺鈿漆器), from China called luodian (螺钿), from Vietnam called khảm xà cừ (chữ Nôm: 坎𤥭璖), and for modern work done in the West.

 Techniques of production

 There are many ways that raden is produced, with all techniques classed under three main categories: atsugai (using thick shell pieces), usugai (using much thinner pieces), and kenma (the thinnest application of shell pieces).

 In atsugai raden, the shell is often cut with a scroll saw, then finished with a file or rubstone before application.
 In usugai raden, the thinner shell pieces are usually made using a template and a special punch.
 Kenma raden is fashioned similarly to usugai raden.

 Methods of application are varied.
 Thick shell pieces may be inlaid into pre-carved settings, while thinner pieces may be pressed into a very thick coating of lacquer, or applied using an adhesive and then lacquered over.
 Other methods use acid washing and lacquering to produce different effects.

 Raden is especially combined with maki-e – gold or silver lacquer sprinkled with metal powder as a decoration.